Movax12/ca65hl/manual.md

 Example:

     if ( lda foo : tay : dey == zero )
-    ; do code if MyVariable is equal to 1 endif
+    ; do code if foo is equal to 1 endif

 Another Example: